workkkfor2012/gemini-coder/README.md

 - File refactoring with instruction.
 - API provider agnostic, read more in "Set up custom providers" section below.
 - Supports other web chats as well: ChatGPT, Claude, Github Copilot, DeepSeek, Open WebUI (self-hosted).
+- Saved contexts for quick selection of file sets.

 ## How to use FIM completions